Oscar-Sherelis/multiple-select-list/crud-api/docs/api/design.md

 For example,  there is  a scenario: *retrieving comments created by the current authenticated user*, we could have some different design considerations:

-* *GET /comments?user=hantsy*  Use a united endpoint for all cases,  and *explicitly* add an  query parameter to filter the comments
-* *GET /me/comments* The endpoint is mounted under *the authenticated user endpoint*(*/me*), and *implicitly* filter comments by the user

-Which is better?
-I prefer the later.

-Sometimes it is difficult to make a decision this one is good and the other are bad.
-Besides identifying the resources, URI path itself is meaningful, it could indicate the root/leaves, whole/parts or parent/children relations.
-So in my mind, when considering the scenario *retrieving comments of a Post*,  *GET /posts/{id}/comments* is better than *GET /comments?post=id*.